 Our plan covers all services covered by Medicare and TennCare.
-This includes behavioral health and LTSS.
+This includes behavioral health.

-Our plan will generally pay for health care services, behavioral health services, and LTSS you get when you follow our rules.
+Our plan will generally pay for health care services and behavioral health services you get when you follow our rules.
 To be covered by our plan:

-- The care you get must be a plan benefit.
-This means we include it in our Benefits Chart in Chapter 4 of your Evidence of Coverage. - The care must be medically necessary.
+- The care you get must be included in our Medical Benefits Chart in Chapter 4 of this Evidence of Coverage. - The care must be medically necessary.
 By medically necessary, we mean you need services to prevent, diagnose, or treat your condition or to maintain your current health status.
 This includes care that keeps you from going into a hospital or nursing facility.
-It also means the services, supplies, or drugs meet accepted standards of medical practice. - For medical services, you must have a network primary care provider (PCP) who orders the care or tells you to use another doctor.
-As a plan member, you must choose a network provider to be your PCP. - You do not need a referral from your PCP for emergency care or urgently needed care or to use a woman's health provider.
-You can get other kinds of care without having a referral from your PCP (for more information, refer to Section D1 in this chapter).

-- You must get your care from network providers.
+It also means the services, supplies, or drugs meet accepted standards of medical practice. - For medical services, you must have a network primary care provider (PCP) providing and overseeing your care.
+As a plan member, you must choose a network provider to be your PCP (for more information, go to Section D1 of this chapter). - You don't need referrals from your PCP for emergency care or urgently needed care or to use a woman's health provider.
+You can get other kinds of care without having a referral from your PCP (for more information, go to Section D1 in this chapter). - You must get your care from network providers.
 Usually, we won't cover care from a provider who doesn't work with our health plan.
-This means that you will have to pay the provider in full for the services provided.
-Here are some cases when this rule does not apply: - We cover emergency or urgently needed care from an out-of-network provider (for more information, refer to Section I in this chapter). - o If you need care from a Specialist that our plan covers and our network providers can't give it to you, you can get care from an out-of-network provider.
+This means that you'll have to pay the provider in full for services you get.
+Here are some cases when this rule doesn't apply:

+- We cover emergency or urgently needed care from an out-of-network provider (for more information, go to Section G in this chapter). - o If you need care from a Specialist that our plan covers and our network providers can't give it to you, you can get care from an out-of-network provider.
 You MUST get prior approval for these services.
-In this situation, we cover the care as if you got it from a network provider at no additional cost to you. - We cover kidney dialysis services when you're outside our plan's service area for a short time or when your provider is temporarily unavailable or not accessible.
-You can get these services at a Medicare-certified dialysis facility.
-The cost-sharing you pay for dialysis can never exceed the cost-sharing in Original Medicare.
-If you are outside the plan's service area and obtain the dialysis from a provider that is outside the plan's network, your cost-sharing cannot exceed the cost-sharing you pay in-network.
-However, if your usual innetwork provider for dialysis is temporarily unavailable and you choose to obtain services inside the service area from an out-of-network provider the cost-sharing for the dialysis may be higher. - o If you were already getting care or treatment when your TennCare started, you may be able to keep getting the care without an approval or referral.
+In this situation, we cover the care as if you got it from a network provider at no additional cost to you.
+For information about getting approval to use an out-of-network provider, go to Section D4 in this chapter. - We cover kidney dialysis services when you're outside our plan's service area for a short time or when your provider is temporarily unavailable or not accessible.
+The cost-sharing you pay for dialysis can never be higher than the cost-sharing in Original Medicare.
+If you're outside our plan's service area and get dialysis from a provider outside the plan's network, your cost-sharing can't be higher than the cost-sharing you pay in-network.
+However, if your usual in-network provider for dialysis is temporarily unavailable and you choose to get services inside our service area from an out-of-network provider your cost-sharing for the dialysis may be higher.
+If possible, call Member Service at the number at the bottom of the page before you leave the service area so we can help arrange for you to have maintenance dialysis while you're away. - If you were already getting care or treatment when your TennCare started, you may be able to keep getting the care without an approval or referral.

-C. Your care coordinator
+C. Your care coordination team

-We are responsible for managing all of your physical health, behavioral health (mental health or substance use disorder) and long-term services and supports needs, and the services that you receive to address these needs.
+We're responsible for managing your physical health, behavioral health (mental health or substance use disorder) and the services that you receive to address these needs.
 This is called care coordination.
-We will assign you a Care Coordinator when you enroll in our plan.
+We'll assign you a care coordination team when you enroll in our plan.

 C1.
-What is a care coordinator
+What's a care coordination team